raufur-simanto/Ecommerce-Site/README.md

 # 🛍️ Modern E-Commerce Platform

-A scalable, secure, and feature-rich e-commerce platform built with Next.js 14, TypeScript, and modern web technologies.
-This platform supports product catalogs, user management, shopping cart, payments, and comprehensive admin features.
+A fully functional, scalable, and secure e-commerce platform built with Next.js 15, TypeScript, and modern web technologies.
+This platform features a complete product catalog, user authentication, comprehensive admin dashboard, and is ready for production deployment.

 ## ✨ Features